mirjamsk/vccw-materijali-net/README.md

 Setting up local wp environment for the first time
 --------------------------------------------------
-The original [instructions](http://vccw.cc/) have been modified a bit to better suit the particular needs of developing algebra.materijali.dev.
+The original [instructions](http://vccw.cc/) have been modified a bit to better suit the particular needs of developing our tech blog.

-You can skip any steps if you already have the required software installed on your machine.
+You can *skip* any steps if you already have the required software installed on your machine.

 #### 1. Install VirtualBox 4.3 or later